 Transcreation and Translation Memory

 Please note that there are a few limitations to the current tool.
-Please note that we are currently working on implementing the following:
+Please note that the following features are not available in the Transcreation Tool:

 - Ability to incorporate Transcreation into estimates